SimiaCryptus/intellij-aicoder/src/main/resources/welcomePage.md

 #### Text Transformation

-- **AppendAction**: Expand on your initial text selection with AI-generated content, seamlessly integrating new ideas into your work.
+- **AppendTextWithChatAction**: Expand on your initial text selection with AI-generated content, seamlessly integrating new ideas into your work.
-- **ReplaceOptionsAction**: Explore and select from AI-generated text options to replace your current selection, enhancing content quality and variety.
+- **ReplaceWithSuggestionsAction**: Explore and select from AI-generated text options to replace your current selection, enhancing content quality and variety.

 Start exploring these actions from the context menu within your editor or project view to significantly enhance your development experience.